Do I pay capital gains tax on property?

 You generally won't need to pay the tax when selling your main home.

-However, you will usually face a CGT bill when selling second homes or buy-to-let properties.
+However, you will usually face a CGT bill when selling a buy-to-let property or second home.
 You may also need to pay CGT if your home is partly used as a business premises, or you lease out part of your property.

 The Autumn Budget 2018 introduced a number of changes to capital gains tax on property, which we explain below.